 - Finally, there's the third 'story', involving Perry having grape juice spilled on him (via Buford) which creates an evil, purple clone.
 The clone, after scarring the kids, pours more juice onto itself to create more clones, and then they spread out throughout Danville causing havoc and playing tennis.
 In the end, the kids, after trying and failing to wipe out the at least several hundred clones, they end up in a grape juice box factory and end up being ripped to shreds, thankfully offscreen.
 Of course, it was all just a story and the ending got changed from that, but that arguably makes it worse...
 Phineas wanted the story to end that way!

 - The giant Puppet Fireside Girl, especially during the song.

-- Isabella's "squee" face is either creepier than or as creepy as Creepy Candy from "Suddenly Suzy".
+- Isabella's "squee" face is either creepier than or as creepy as Creepy Candace from "Suddenly Suzy".

 - Klimpaloon is unnerving.
 The knock-off Klimpaloons are horrifying.
 Not only do they look a hundred shades of wrong, the noises they make sound utterly agonized.